 To date I have supervised more than 20 PhD candidates, most of whom are now working as Assistant/Associate Professors in well known universities across the globe.
-I have supervised European students, for more than 100 Masters dissertations.
-And whilst at Birmingham University I served as director for the PhD Programme from 2015 to 2017.
+I have supervised more than 100 Masters dissertations in several countries in Europe.
+And whilst at Birmingham University I served as director for the PhD Programme from 2015 to 2018 and director for the MSc in International Business Programme.

 I also sit on the Board of Directors for the Centre of International Business at Leeds University Business School in the U.K. Whilst serving on several review panels worldwide – from reviewing academic programmes through to external assessments for professorships.
 I am regularly invited to academic and professional conferences as a keynote speaker.